elephantscale/solr-labs/intro/1-inverted-index.md

 `Word -- Lines where this word is found`

+Make a list of words of interest.
+For example, in "Moby Dick" you could choose the following words: "whale", "ship", "Ahab", "sea", etc.

 What questions can you answer using an index?

 ### STEP 2) Building an inverted index